gregogalante/healt-tracker/README.md

 <img src="/icon.png" alt="Food Tracker Icon" width="100">

-Applicazione per la gestione e tracciatura dei referti medici con funzionalità OCR creata in Vibe Coding.
+A simple application for the management and tracking of medical reports with OCR functionality created in Vibe Coding.

 ## Installation